Shara Venegas

 Shara Venegas (born September 18, 1992) is a Puerto Rican volleyball player who plays for the San Diego Mojo of the Pro Volleyball Federation.
 She is a member of the Puerto Rico women's national volleyball team and played for Criollas de Caguas in 2014.
 Venegas made her debut with the national team at the 2009 Women's NORCECA Volleyball Championship that was held in Bayamón, Puerto Rico.
 She was part of the Puerto Rican National Team at the 2014 FIVB Volleyball Women's World Championship in Italy.
+Venegas won the bronze medal at the 2026 Central American and Caribbean Games with her national team.